A Bootstrap 5 plugin to create input spinner elements for number input, by shaack.com engineering. Zero dependencies other than Bootstrap 5.

 <input step="10" type="number" id="inputLoop" value="0" data-decimals="0" min="-10" max="360"/>

-"Loop" the value between 0 and 360 with the change event in JavaScript.
+"Loop" the value between 0 and 360 with the input event in JavaScript.

 })

-An Editor defines, how the input is parsed and rendered.
-The inputSpinner is shipped with some custom Editors in
+An Editor defines how the input is parsed and rendered.
+The inputSpinner ships some custom Editors in

-The simplest custom Editor is the RawEditor, it renders just the value und parses just the value,
+The simplest custom Editor is the RawEditor, it renders just the value and parses just the value,

 without any